Nanospray-targeted products

 Our column heaters are custom-made for your columns so that they can be placed directly in front of the mass spec inlet.
 Even with such dedication to each researcher’s specific need, the heater and controller together are priced scarcely more than a single long column.
 Today our column heaters: the pencil heater, butterfly heater and jailbreak heater are the most widely used capillary column heaters in the world.

-For analytes that are not amenable for a metal emitter, we offer the polypropylene PST-noz emitter which has many of the properties of the mTips, but is primarily optimized for sub-microliter/minute flowrates.
-Indeed the same manipulation of interfacial property of the polypropylene nozzle is what enables the superb spray performance of the nozzle emitter.
+We also offer the polypropylene PST-noz emitter which is primarily optimized for sub-microliter/minute flowrates.
+The manipulation of interfacial property of the polypropylene nozzle is what enables the superb spray performance of the nozzle emitter.
 The nozzle emitter is indispensable for spraying analytes in complex matrices such as serum and plasma, or unprocessed plant extracts or fermentation broths.
 They are virtually impossible to blog!